smraddhi18/booking-app/README.md

 5. The API should now be running on `http://localhost:<PORT>` (default is 5000).

-6.  **(Optional) Add Initial Activities:** You might need to manually add some initial activity documents to the `activities` collection in your MongoDB database for the `/api/v1/activities` endpoint to return data and for booking functionality testing.
+6.  **( Add Initial Activities:** You  need to manually add some initial activity documents to the `activities` collection in your MongoDB database for the `/api/v1/activities` endpoint to return data and for booking functionality testing.

 ## Security and Robustness Enhancements